zcienka/text-transformer/README.md

 # Text transformer
-A simple Java app with REST API in Spring with React as an user interface that enables text conversion written for our Software Engineering class.
+A simple Java app written for our Software Engineering class with REST API in Spring and React as an user interface that enables text conversion.

 ![Screenshot 1](./screenshots/ss1.png)